 My results: I lost 6 lbs, headaches gone, stiff joints gone, asthma and seasonal allergies gone.
 My skin completely cleared up, skin tone evened out, redness gone, and I started to have a healthy glow.
 My energy shot through the roof.
 I no longer had the 3pm drag and I stopped taking naps on the weekends.
 I fell asleep faster and slept throughout the night.
 My tastes had changed, and sugar no longer had a hold on me.
 And all my digestive issues (bloating, cramping, constipation) all completely went away.

-Since our initial dive into healthy eating we still try to find that balance between eating mostly all whole food meals, while allowing for treats every now and then.
+Since my initial dive into healthy eating I still try to find that balance between eating mostly all whole food meals, while allowing for treats every now and then.
 I feel like I’m in better shape and have a younger body than when I was in high school.

 At the end of 2016 I started doing CrossFit.
 I love the workouts, and I have never seen my body change so drastically.
 Within the first month my energy levels completely plummeted, unfortunately.
 In doing more research I found several articles that suggested I probably wasn’t eating enough carbohydrates.
 Since then I have started tracking my macros (fat, carbohydrates and protein intake) to make sure I’m getting enough of the right things to fuel my activity.
 Yes, tracking what you eat is a tedious process, and when I feel like I have a better handle on it I’ll write more.
 But, for now, it’s working, I’m feeling fueled and feel like I’m learning a ton.

-My love of food has made it fun to create tasty and exciting dishes, so my family doesn’t feel deprived while still eating wholesome meals.
+My love of food has made it fun to create tasty and exciting dishes, so I don’t feel deprived while still eating wholesome meals.
 Feel free to email me if you have any questions at email@example.com.
 Thanks for stopping by!